Skip to main content

 Qualification: validate audience overlap and non-competing services.
 Pitch angle: a shared problem both audiences already care about.
 Asset to offer: deck outline, promo copy, and recap asset.
 Follow-up: confirm roles, timeline, and page ownership in writing.
 Backlink check: verify link placement on registration and or recap pages.

 Qualification: filter by outlet relevance and request quality.
 Pitch angle: a concise, evidence-backed response tied to your asset.
-Asset to offer: a specific comment, method, or example; use Add current benchmark after verification when a stat is unverified.
+Asset to offer: a specific comment, method, or example; mark any unverified stat as pending verification.
 Follow-up: only while the request is still timely.
 Backlink check: log whether coverage included a link, then capture the live URL either way.

 Keep operations simple: save the pitch, live URL, screenshot, anchor or context note, and capture date.
 If a channel repeatedly produces replies but not relevant placements, pause it and reallocate the effort.
 Stage 2 should strengthen long-term authority, not push you toward spam-risk tactics that can hurt site reputation.